neu-se/CS4530-Spring-2023/Assignments/project-plan.md

 The project plan will account for 10% of your project grade, and will be graded out of 100 points.
 The grading of the project plan is further broken down as follows:

 ### Introductory problem statement (5 points):
-* Receive full marks if there is a narrative consisting of 4-10 sentences that describes a specific problem that your project aims to solve.
+* Receive full marks if there is a narrative consisting of 1-3 paragraphs that describes a specific problem that your project aims to solve.
 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

 ### User stories (15 points):